MaXIP21/centos_hw_amp/README.md

-# Creating Centos Server with Apache Mysql and PHP using Ansible and Foreman
+# Creating Centos Server with Apache Mysql and PHP using Ansible
 - Requirements:
 The system should be bootstrapped with the network configuration :
 - ip address 1.0.0.1